dimfeld/website/posts/angular_to_svelte.md

 updated: 2020-05-04
 summary: My experience converting a 6-year-old SPA to Svelte
 frontPageSummary: my experience converting a 6-year-old SPA to Svelte
-status: Pretty confident in this.
+confidence: Pretty confident in this.
 Not necessarily the ideal solution.
 ---

 [My company](https://www.carevoyance.com) in the process of converting our large  web application based on AngularJS 1.x and Angular Material to use Svelte and Tailwind CSS.
 Here are my experiences so far.